Vectara

 With the most relevant chunks in hand, we construct a comprehensive prompt for the LLM, including the user question and all the relevant information.
 That complete prompt is sent to a generative LLM like OpenAI, Cohere, Anthropic or one of the open source LLMs like Llama2.
 Once a response is generated, it can optionally be sent to a “validation” service (like Nvidia’s Nemo Guardrails), and finally back to the user.

-Finally, it’s important to highlight another optional step, depicted by the red arrow: the ability to take action based on the response via enterprise automation and integration.
+Finally, it’s important to highlight another optional step, depicted by the arrow: the ability to take action based on the response via enterprise automation and integration.
 If the response generated is trusted to be correct, we can use the response to take action on our behalf – for example, send an email or add a task to JIRA.
 This often involves integration with enterprise/SaaS applications like JIRA, Notion, Asana, email or Google Drive.

 Simplifying the Grounded Generation Architecture with Vectara